 Primitive, Dispersed Camping

-Dispersed camping (also called wild camping, boondocking, or dry camping) is not about luxurious amenities.
+Dispersed camping (also called Wild Camping, Boondocking, Primtive Camping, Backcountry Camping or Dry Camping) is not about luxurious amenities.
 It is about beautiful natural places and camping in an area that is not a designated campground.

 Imagine driving into the forest, turning down a dusty dirt road, and discovering a spot right in the wilds with no camp noise, bathrooms, or showers.

 However, you’ll need to do a bit of extra planning.
 Make sure to bring everything you need – most importantly, plenty of water.
 Because there is no way to reserve a dispersed camp spot, plan to arrive with plenty of daylight.

 Research ahead of time helps, but finding an ideal campsite can still take time.
 A search that’s fun in the daylight can be miserable in the dark.